-In the morning, we will drive north to visit "El mirador de Guápulo" (view point), from where we can admire its church and Quito's nearby valleys.
-We'll then return to Quito's colonial center - one of the world's cultural heritage sites, where we can see many historical buildings; including churches, museums and monuments.
-From here we'll continue to El Panecillo - the small, rounded hill which dominates the Old Town.
-From its summit we'll see marvelous views of the whole city stretching out below and of the surrounding volcanoes.
-Looking down, we will see the preparations for the Easter procession of Good Friday which leaves from the Church of San Francisco.
+In the morning, drive north to visit "El mirador de Guápulo" (view point), from where you can admire its church and Quito's nearby valleys.
+Return to Quito's colonial center - one of the world's cultural heritage sites, where you can see many historical buildings; including churches, museums and monuments.
+From here, continue to El Panecillo - the small, rounded hill which dominates the Old Town.
+From its summit you'll see marvelous views of the whole city stretching out below and of the surrounding volcanoes.
+Looking down, you will see the preparations for the Easter procession of Good Friday which leaves from the Church of San Francisco.

 As the procession winds down, return with your guide to the Old Town to further explore and to take in this unique cultural event.
 The evening is free to enjoy Quito's restaurants and nightlife.